Nayan-Chaturvedi/ChaiAurCode/README.md

 ![DOM](/src/images/function.png)

 - While learning about functions, it is important to know about memory management as well.
-- Function means, what the 10, 20 etc lines of code you have writte, we kept in package
+- Function means, what the 10, 20 etc lines of code you have write, we kept in package
-- We can resue the package, as much as we want
+- We can reuse the package, as much as we want
-- To write a function, we give function keywoes, function name, then pranthesis then scope of function, this is called function defination
+- To write a function, we give function keyword, function name, then parenthesis then scope of function, this is called function 	definition
 - To call the function, we function name with parenthesis, then function will execute it.
-- In javascript, it automatically check the datatype of value, so it is important to check the type of any variable before doing any operations
+- In JavaScript, it automatically check the datatype of value, so it is important to check the type of any variable before doing any 	operations.
-- **function parameter :** while creating the function defination, whatever the inputs we take, we call it as parameters
+- **function parameter :** while creating the function definition, whatever the inputs we take, we call it as parameters
 - **function arguments:** The values which we pass in the function call, we call it as an argument
 - It is important to know, what we are sending form the function
 - **Note:** Whatever you write after function return, nothing will work
 - undefined and "" empty string is considered as false value
 - So to check the error, check with false value ➜ Example:  if(!username)
 - We can give default value in function parameter with equals to, Example loginUserMessage(username = "sam")  ➜ it will avoid to go into error check, if no username available
-- **Rest Operator:** ... when these 3 dots comes in parameter, it means get all the values and give me in bundle.
+- **Rest Operator:** ... when these 3 dots comes in parameter, it means get all the values are give me in bundle.
 - **Example:** Get all the values in cart value

 <hr/>